TosinAremu/My_LITA_Project/README.md

  - And relationship through Statistical Methods and Visualisation.

 ### Data Analysis
-This is where we include some basic lines of functions,code, queries or even some of the DAX expressions used during the analysis training.
+This is where we include some basic lines of functions,code, Sql command or even some of the DAX expressions used during the analysis training.
 Functions like;
 - SUMIF
 - AVERAGE